Dynamite (BTS song): Lyrics and production

 "Dynamite" is a 1970s-influenced disco-pop song with elements of funk, soul and bubblegum pop.
 Sheet music for the song shows a common time in the key of E major with a tempo of 114 beats per minute.
 The vocal range spans from B_{3} to D_{5}.
 Instrumentation was provided by Stewart, who played drums, percussion, bass guitar, synth bass, synthesizers, pads, piano, electric guitars, programmed horns and programmed strings, and Johnny Thirkell, who played live horns.
 The upbeat production consists of "snapping" handclaps, bounces, grooves and "infectious" beats.
 The track features a funky bassline accompanied by vocal harmonies, falsetto hooks and a disco rhythm that is "ready-made for the dancefloor."
 It utilises "layered vocals, echo-y synth, and celebratory horns" to recreate the '70s retro sound.

-The song opens with a snippet of the chorus, where Jungkook sings, "'Cause I, I, I'm in the stars tonight/ So watch me bring the fire and set the night alight."
+The song opens with a snippet of the chorus, where Jung Kook sings, "'Cause I, I, I'm in the stars tonight/ So watch me bring the fire and set the night alight."
 Percussion and bass is added in the next section.
 It further builds with Nile Rodgers-esque guitar that is later boosted by "vibrant" brass sound.
 The chorus is "unifying" and gains speed as the song progresses.
 Craig Jenkins of Vulture compared the horns in the chorus to that of Neon Genesis Evangelions theme song, "A Cruel Angel's Thesis" (1995) and described "Dynamite" as "a vehicle expressly designed to break through the stratosphere", noting its similarity in genre to the handful of other disco-influenced songs that reached number one on the US Billboard Hot 100 earlier that year (namely Doja Cat's "Say So", Harry Styles' "Watermelon Sugar", and Lady Gaga and Ariana Grande's "Rain on Me").
 Pitchforks Noah Yoo compared the song musically to Taio Cruz's 2010 song of the same name.
 The last two verses of the track introduce a change in the key.
 Speaking about the meaning of the song in a press conference, Suga stated that "Dynamite" has a "message of confidence and happiness.
 It's like after you fell on the ground, you're trying to get back up again.
 That's what this song is like."
 In an interview with Zane Lowe of Apple Music, RM said the song is "made of positive vibes, energy, hope, love, the purity, everything."
 Lyrically, the song talks about the joy and appreciation of little things that makes life valuable.
 The lyrics also include several pop cultural references including King Kong, The Rolling Stones and basketball star LeBron James.
 Alyssa Bailey of Elle interpreted the lyrics as "a much-needed burst of joy and invitation to join them, dance, and be a light, even when the world seems a little dark".